12-Step Addiction Recovery Programs

 - Anonymity is the spiritual foundation of AA.

-While the 12-Step program is a spiritual, introspective, and therapeutic form of treatment, Wilson and Smith did not intend for individuals to go through the program alone.
-People in 12-Step programs attend regular meetings with their peers, and they often have sponsors – a fellow participant in the program who acts as a mentor and support system.
+In addition to regular meetings with their peers, people in 12-Step addiction recovery programs often have sponsors—a fellow participant in the program who acts as a mentor and support system.
 Sponsors have been in recovery for a more substantial amount of time and are stable in their recovery efforts.

 Overcoming addiction is a difficult and sometimes lonely process, and a sponsor can help a person process all that they’re going through.